Teen Program Guidelines at the Plainsboro Public Library

 - Failure to arrive for a program will be sufficient grounds to no longer work with a teen presenter for a period of six months.
 No community service hours will be granted.

 - Failure to arrive for a program in a series will be sufficient grounds to cancel future dates for the program series, and will result in the library no longer working with a teen presenter for a period of six months.
 No community service hours will be granted beyond programs presented prior to the failure to arrive.

 - The Plainsboro Public Library reserves the right to deny a teen presenter library sponsorship and space.

-After reading the above, if you feel confident that you can follow these guidelines, create a proposal and present it at our next Teen Advisory Board meeting.
+After reading the above, if you feel confident that you can follow these guidelines, come to our next Teen Advisory Board meeting and start working towards being a member in good standing.
 Check our Library Calendar for the next meeting.